honnix/kheos/README.md

 For unknown reason, HEOS decided to go with plain socket which is anything than being modern (despite that many commands do return JSON!)

-The goal of this project is to add an HTTP interface to make it easier interacting with HEOS from other services.
+The goal of this project is to add an gRPC interface to make it easier interacting with HEOS from other services.
 And of course we need common models, core lib, service and client to make it complete.